goektu/Robuk/README.md

 ### Inversing the Update Rule

-To create a coupling between the cell and its neighborhood states, the update rule is reversed.
+To initiate a drive command forward between the cell and its neighborhood states, the update rule is reversed.
 Instead of a neighborhood updating a cell, a cell's state dictates the neighborhood states.

 <p align="center">
   <img src="https://github.com/goektu/Robuk/assets/154448923/1a0815cb-b8a5-4d24-8e36-1ab49632150c" alt="image" width="50%" height="auto" align= "center">